nialov/fractopo-subsampling/SUBSAMPLING_README.rst

        jupyter lab

-    -  You can download the exact dataset I used with Step 1 and Step 2 subsampling results as csvs from kaggle as well.
+    -  You can download the exact dataset I used with Step 1 and Step 2 subsampling results as csvs from kaggle as well in step 11 and onwards.
-    -  Or alternatively repeat the subsampling or base circle characterization that is introduced in the previous step to get unique subsamples.
+    -  Or alternatively repeat the subsampling or base circle characterization that is introduced in the previous step to get unique subsamples from the same base fracture dataset.
     -  Configure notebook analysis in ``notebooks/subsampling_config.py`` and within the notebooks themselves.